shilpamk/survey-form/README.md

 * Tidy up the code
 * Use modern color combination for the look
 * Improve drop down menu with more proper styling

+## Issues to resolve:
+* Animation not showing on chrome browser